 In competitive and semi-competitive play, eldar are a mechanized army

 As an old-school Eldar player from second edition when Eldar tanks had no rules in the codex and were seldom seen on tables, this was a hard concept for me to accept.
-The fact is that newer editions of 40k our work-horse units have been flyers, tanks, and bikes, all buffed by psykers and stratagems.
-Guardians and aspect warriors still have important and highly specialized roles to play, but the most powerful units in a competitive Eldar army are not infantry.
+The fact is that newer editions of 40k our work-horse units have been Vehicles and bikes, all buffed by psykers and stratagems.
+Guardians and Aspect Warriors still have important and highly specialized roles to play, but an all-infantry army is likely to struggle.
 (From a lore perspective, this actually makes sense if you consider that what the Eldar do have is some of the most advanced technology in the universe, what they don’t have is enough warm bodies.)

 2. Eldar rely on synergy created with psychic powers and stratagems